cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 2. If EMSA-PSS-ENCODE raises an error, raise the error and stop
 3. m = bytes_to_int(encoded_msg)
 4. c = is_coprime(m, n)
-5. If c is true, raise an "invalid message" error and stop
+5. If c is true, raise an "invalid input" error and stop
 6. r = random_integer_uniform(1, n)
 7. inv = inverse_mod(r, n)
-8. If inverse_mod fails, raise an "invalid blind" error and stop
+8. If inverse_mod fails, raise an "blinding error" error and stop
 9. x = RSAVP1(pkS, r)
 10. z = m * x mod n